 Hash Function in Cryptography – A Comprehensive Study

 Security and privacy are the two chief components of the digital world.
-No matter what you search online, every website has some sort of background process that takes care of your data.
+No matter what you search online, every website has some background process that takes care of your data.
 One of those processes is the hash function in cryptography.

 What is the Hash function in Cryptography?